 The painless therapy — which takes ten minutes to treat each foot — does not harm the surrounding tissue of the toe and nail bed.
-Furthermore, re-searchers say that the laser therapy does not have the side-effects that have been associated with drug therapy.
+Furthermore, researchers say that laser therapy does not have the side effects that have been associated with drug therapy.

 The problem is also more common with advancing age.
 The infection, which is similar to athlete’s foot, is caused when tiny spores of fungus infect the skin.

-Another common treatment is itraconazole, which is usually given as ‘pulsed’ treatment, with the pills taken twice a day for one week, and then repeated after a month.
-Toenail infections usually require three such treat-ments.
+Another standard treatment is itraconazole, which is usually given as a ‘pulsed’ treatment, with the pills taken twice a day for one week and then repeated after a month.
+Toenail infections usually require three such treatments.

 Medicated nail paint may also help, although it’s not considered as effective as oral drugs because the infected areas can be hard to reach.
-In some cases the nail and nail bed have to be removed surgically.
-According to research-ers, leading the new laser trial, oral medications may be successful in 50 per cent of cases, while rub-on medications succeed in less than 10 per cent of patients.
+Sometimes, the nail and nail bed have to be removed surgically.
+According to researchers leading the new laser trial, oral medications may be successful in 50 per cent of cases, while rub-on medications succeed in less than 10 per cent of patients.

-The special type of laser will direct the energy beam at the big toenail, at a distance of around six inches above the nail.
+The particular type of laser will direct the energy beam at the big toenail at a distance of around six inches above the nail.

-Although the fungus is vaporised and killed within minutes, results will not be seen immediately because it can take several months for the diseased nail to grow out and be replaced by a new, healthy nail.
-In the trial at the Arizo-na Institute of Footcare Physicians, around 100 patients will get the laser treatment and its effects examined over a period of 27 weeks.
+Although the fungus is vapourised and killed within minutes, results will not be seen immediately because it can take several months for the diseased nail to grow out and be replaced by a new, healthy nail.
+In the trial at the Arizona Institute of Footcare Physicians, around 100 patients will get the laser treatment and its effects examined over a period of 27 weeks.

 The researchers will look at how the nail and nail bed have reacted to the treatment.